TO start management node: ndb_mgmd -f /var/lib/config.ini

 quit;

+to leave the ndb_mgm console.
 To start the cluster management server, do this on loadb1.example.com:

 loadb1.example.com: